with Avery Thatcher and Tony Lugo

 I just wasn’t being proactive in how to get to where I wanted to be.

-Luckily, I’ve been through a few anxiety clinics where I’m able to notice triggers or notice when I’m getting uncomfortable in the situation.
+And luckily I’ve been through a few anxiety clinics where I’m able to notice triggers or notice when I’m getting uncomfortable in a situation.

-A lot of things help with that, like exposure therapy was one of the things that helped me with it.
+A lot of things helped with that, like exposure therapy was one of the things that helped me with it.

 It could be scary, but it helped a lot.